MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 <task><details>
 <summary>Task 0</summary><p>
-Copy and rename the <code>$MESA_DIR/star/work</code> directory as demonstrated above, then compile and run <math>MESA</math> to check that everything is running as it should.
+Copy and rename the <code>$MESA_DIR/star/work</code> directory as demonstrated above, then compile and run `MESA` to check that everything is running as it should.
 </p></details></task>

-As <math>MESA</math> is running, you will notice that two <math>pgstar</math> windows show up...
+As `MESA` is running, you will notice that two `pgstar` windows show up...

-If everything is running as it should (if not, ask your TA for help!) then it is now time to start modifying your <math>MESA</math> inlists.
+If everything is running as it should (if not, ask your TA for help!) then it is now time to start modifying your `MESA` inlists.
 We will be using the same inlists throughout Minilab 1, Minilab 2, and the Maxilab and keep adding things to them as we go along.
-To begin with, we will focus on the <math>inlist_project</math> file.
+To begin with, we will focus on the `inlist_project` file.
 Usually, we want to start the evolution from the pre-main sequence, however, in an effort to save time for these labs we will instead start the evolution at the zero-age main sequence (ZAMS) and evolve the star until core hydrogen exhaustion.
-To do this, we have to modify both <math>&star_job</math> and <math>&controls</math>
+To do this, we have to modify both `&star_job` and `&controls`

 <div class="filetext-title"> inlist_project </div>
 <div class="filetext"><p><pre class="pre-filetext">